yifeifrank/aitag/README.md

 The GPT-annotator package is released under the MIT License.
 See the `LICENSE` file for more information.

 ## Acknowledgments
+This package is based on the code from Haohan Chen's lecture on annotating political documents with ChatGPT, available at [https://github.com/haohanchen/Lecture_ChatGPT](https://github.com/haohanchen/Lecture_ChatGPT).

-We would like to thank Haohan Chen for providing the initial code and inspiration for this package through his lecture on annotating political documents with ChatGPT.
+I would like to thank Haohan Chen for providing the initial code and inspiration for this package through his lecture on annotating political documents with ChatGPT.

 Citations:
 [1] https://github.com/haohanchen/Lecture_ChatGPT